NordVPN vs CyberGhost in UK: Head-to-Head Comparison

 - Automatic Kill Switch – Blocks internet connectivity when experiencing VPN disconnection

-CyberGhost also offers different “profiles” tailored to different VPN use cases, such as torrenting, browsing, streaming, and gaming.
+CyberGhost also offers different “profiles” tailored to different VPN use cases, such as torrenting, browsing, streaming, and gaming in UK.

 Overall, CyberGhost does offer pretty much all the basic features a VPN can offer.
 It is not a bad choice if you are looking for a VPN that is above average.